ronanpdh/ronanpdh/README.md

-- 👋 Hi, I’m @devsnotdeus
+- 👋 Hi, I’m Ronan.
-- 👀 I’m interested in UX & UI Design, mesh networks and building things!
+- 👀 I’m interested in Security, Automation, Networking and building things!
-- 🌱 I’m currently learning Javascript, Solidity, Python
+- 🌱 I’m currently learning Python, Django and Natural Language Processing
 - 💞️ I’m looking to collaborate on anything and everything
-- 📫 How to reach me email to ronan@rpdh.uk or on Twitter @devsnotdeus
+- 📫 How to reach me email to ronan@rpdh.uk.

 <!---
 devsnotdeus/devsnotdeus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.